 Only about 2% of our net worth is in bonds, mostly individual muni bonds and Treasury bonds we plan to hold until maturity.
 Our target annual net worth growth rate is 3X the 10-year bond yield.
 We use the 10-year bond yield as the risk-free rate of return to help decide where else to invest.

-The 10-year yield is currently at ~4.5%, UP about 1% AFTER the Fed Chair Jerome Powell CUT by 50 basis points on September 18, 2024 and another 25 basis points in November and December.
-There's only a 50% chance the Fed cuts again for the remainder of the year.
+The 10-year yield is currently at ~4.2%, UP about 0.9% AFTER the Fed Chair Jerome Powell CUT by 50 basis points on September 18, 2024 and another 25 basis points in November and December.
+The 10-year was as high as 4.4% again, but heightened fears of a recession have taken hold due to reciprocal tariffs.

 Trump’s victory has caused concern for policies that may reignite inflation.
-With new tariffs for Chinese, Canadian, and Mexican goods, the trade wars for 2025 are now beginning.
-But I suspect there to be a compromise given nobody benefits from higher prices.
+With new tariffs for Chinese, Canadian, and Mexican goods, the trade wars for 2025 are now here.
+But I suspect there to be a compromise by summer given nobody benefits from higher prices and recessions.

-After a huge gains in 2023 on 2024, I think there’s a 60% chance the 10-year Treasury bond outperforms the S&P 500 in 2025.
-The stock market feels vulnerable given its valuations.
+After a huge gains in 2023 on 2024, I think there’s a 75% chance the 10-year Treasury bond and real estate outperforms the S&P 500 in 2025.
+The stock market is vulnerable given its valuations.
 It sells off with any type of uncertain news or tweet.

 Below is a recent bond yield table for all the various types of bonds you can buy, by duration.
 The Treasury bond yield curve was inverted (short end 3-month rate is higher than the 10-year rate) for many months, but now it's back to normal.
-The Fed is likely to cut rates only one time or no cuts for the rest of 2025.
+The Fed is likely to cut rates two-to-three more times for the rest of 2025.

 Now that we've deployed 30% of our cash in Treasury bonds, the remaining 69.9% of our cash will be invested in risk assets.